CEXTBurmawala/notes/project_setup/setup_new_project.md

 	- Run `make watch`
 - In another terminal window:
 	- Navigate to the project directory `~/git/config_<name>_v5`

-	- Run a dev setup `make breakdown && make setup && make create-sample-users`
+	- Run a dev setup (if required) `make breakdown && make setup && make create-sample-users`
 	- Run `node server.js`
 - Navigate to <http://localhost:8000> in the browser.

+### Potential issue
+- If dev setup fails because it references another project, check the config path by running `echo $APP_CONFIG_PATH` and if it's not empty, run `unset APP_CONFIG_PATH`
+- If dev setup fails because of 'schedule-purge.js', check Docker containers that Quartz is running.

 ***